Important Legal Disclaimer

 - Extra lighting

 Why wait?
 Most people cook more or less than they expect.
-That toaster you think you need?
-Only 34% of first-time renters use theirs after 90 days.
-A smart approach prioritises first apartment essentials before optional items.
+That toaster?
+Only 34% of new renters use theirs after 90 days.
+Buy basics first.
+Add extras later.

 The Property Check: What to Inspect Before Signing

-Before you start buying furniture, do a thorough property check.
-This process protects your bond and ensures you're moving into a safe space.
-Every checklist should include this step.
+Before you buy furniture, do a full property check.
+This protects your bond.
+It makes sure you move into a safe space.
+Every list should include this step.
+It's also wise to research property market trends in your area to understand rental pricing better.

 Essential Property Check Items